DarshanModi07/Cpp-Learning/README.md

-# 🌟 My C++ Learning Journey
+# 🌟 My C++ & DSA Learning Journey

-Hi!
-This is my personal C++ learning repo.
-I'm using this to practice and improve my C++ skills from the very basics.
+Hi there! 👋
+Welcome to my personal repository where I’m learning and practicing **C++ with Data Structures and Algorithms (DSA)** 🚀

+---

-### 📘 What you'll find here:
+### 📘 What You’ll Find Here:
-- ✅ Basic concepts (input/output, loops, functions)
+- ✅ **C++ Basics** – Input/Output, Loops, Functions
+- 🔄 **Control Structures** – Conditionals, Loops
-- 🧱 Object-Oriented Programming (OOP)
+- 🧱 **Object-Oriented Programming** – Classes, Objects, Inheritance
-- 🧰 STL (vectors, maps, etc.)
-- 🔢 Data Structures & Algorithms
-- 📝 Practice problems and mini projects
+- 🧰 **Standard Template Library (STL)** – Vectors, Maps, Sets
+- 🔢 **Core DSA Topics** – Arrays, Strings, Linked Lists, Stacks, Queues, Trees, Graphs, etc.
+- 📝 **Solved Problems & Mini Projects** – Real coding practice

+---

-### 🎯 Why this repo?
+### 🎯 Why I Built This Repo:
-I'm learning C++ and using this repo to:
+- 🧠 To master **C++ and DSA fundamentals**
-- Keep track of my progress
+- ✍️ To track my **learning progress**
-- Practice coding regularly
+- 💪 To build consistency with daily problem-solving
-- Build a strong foundation for DSA and problem solving
+- 📈 To prepare for **SDE interviews and placements**

-### 🚀 More coming soon!
-I'll keep adding more files and notes as I learn new topics.
+---

+### 🔥 What’s Coming Next:
+- 🚧 More practice problems with explanations
+- 📎 Topic-wise notes and cheat sheets
+- 💡 New projects and challenges

+---

+### 🙌 Stay Tuned!
+I'll be updating this repo regularly with my progress.
+Feel free to ⭐️ star it if you're on a similar journey!

+---